-Mr Fischer was appointed chief executive officer of RHJ International S.A. in January 2009, having been cochief executive officer from May 2007.
-He has been a member of the board of directors of RHJ International S.A. since 18 September 2007.
-He is also chief executive officer of Kleinwort Benson Group and chairman of the board of directors at Kleinwort Benson Bank Ltd.
+Mr Fischer was appointed chief executive officer of BHF Kleinwort Benson Group S.A. (formerly RHJ International S.A.) in January 2009, having been co-chief executive officer from May 2007.
+He is a director of Kleinwort Benson Bank Ltd. and chairman of the supervisory board of BHF Bank AG.

 Mr Fischer was chief executive officer of Winterthur Group from 2003 to 2006 and a member of the executive board of Credit Suisse Group from 2003 to March 2007.
-He joined Credit Suisse Group from

-Allianz AG, where he had been a member of the management board and head of the Corporates and Markets Division.
+He joined Credit Suisse Group from Allianz AG, where he had been a member of the management board and head of the Corporates and Markets Division.
 Prior to this, he had been a member of the executive board of Dresdner Bank AG in Frankfurt.